 The concept is pretty simple.

 You’d prepare cards or mini-brochures and send them to be inserted into another brand’s packages.
 The inserts then introduce your brand and offerings to the audience of your partner brand when they receive the package.
+This works very well for local businesses.

 This tactic is effective for several reasons: